cloudfoundry/docs-cfcr/docs/installing/vsphere/deploying-bosh-vsphere.md

 The current implementation of HAProxy routing is a single-port TCP pass-through.
 In order to route traffic to multiple Kubernetes services, use an Ingress controller.
 For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/) and the [Ingress examples readme](https://github.com/kubernetes/ingress/tree/master/examples#ingress-examples)  in the Kubernetes GitHub repo.

 ##Step 4: Deploy BOSH

+Perform the following steps to deploy a BOSH Director:

 1. Continue working in the `director.yml` file to configure BOSH by populating the remaining uncommented lines.
 You will need the vSphere configuration details you retrieved in [Step 2: Retrieve Information](#Step-2-Retrieve-Information).
 1. In the same directory, open the `director-secrets.yml` file.